RedMadRobot/gradle-infrastructure/README.md

 Small plugins to reduce boilerplate in Gradle build scripts.

+> It is designed to use with Gradle Kotlin DSL and can't be used from Groovy DSL.

 ---
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->